JosiahFu/CodArch/README.md

 ## Building

-You will need to run this from an Arch system.
+You will need to run this from an Arch system, with the `archiso` package installed.

 ```bash
 mkarchiso cod